YatharthKumarSaxena/System-Design-in-JAVA/Low_Level_Design/README.md

 🎉 **6 Mini Projects in One Repo** — Learn, practice, and master LLD concepts!
 🔧 **1 Project Focused on Design Principles** — Master the SOLID principles with hands-on examples.
-📘 **3 Design Pattern Projects** — Gain practical knowledge of key design patterns like Singleton, Factory, and Observer.
+📘 **3 Design Pattern Projects** — Gain practical knowledge of key design patterns like Creational,Structural, and Behavioral.
 📂 **2 Advanced Projects** — Witness the combined application of design principles and design patterns.
 📘 **OOPs Concepts** — Strengthen your understanding of Encapsulation, Inheritance, Polymorphism, and Abstraction.
 ☕ **Core JAVA** — Dive into one of the most widely used programming languages!